m-a-r-c-e-l-i-n-o/nutra-mock/README.md

 # nutra-mock
 The "nutra-mock" module is a mocking library for the "[N.U.T.R.A.](https://github.com/m-a-r-c-e-l-i-n-o/nutra)" unit test runner.
 Currently, it allows for mocking of all global imports and constants in the main execution context of a valid ES6 module file.
 It does this by statically analyzing the file with [Espree 3+](https://github.com/eslint/espree) and transforms the relevant globals in the deeper contexts into objects whose properties can be changed at any time — essentially allowing you to mock just about anything!

-This is working, but do to time constraits, it's still lacking.
-Known issues:
-There cannot be deep context variables with the same variable names as the globals, this will screw things up.
-To get around this, try making the global variable names unique on the page (i.e. maybe capitilize them all?).

 ## Installation
 ```bash
 npm install --save-dev nutra nutra-mock